ch810ya/roxo/content/plan-your-trip/_index.md

 title: "Plan your First Trip"
 date: 2018-07-12T18:19:33+06:00
-heading : "ALL YOU EVER NEED TO KNOW IN ONE PLACE" description : "TRAVEL PLANNER BY CH810YA - START PLANNING YOUR NEXT ADVENTURE HERE"
+heading : "ALL YOU EVER NEED TO KNOW IN ONE PLACE" description : "TRAVEL PLANNER BY CHAI - START PLANNING YOUR NEXT ADVENTURE HERE"
 checklist_title: "Travel Checklist Essentials" checklist  :
   - link       : /destinations